plone/training/docs/volto_customization/installation.md

 ### TypeScript configuration

-Every addon supports custom typescript configuration using `tsconfig.json` in the root of the addon package.
-This file defines how the typeScript compiler should process the code in our addon.
+Every add-on supports custom typescript configuration using `tsconfig.json` in the root of the add-on package.
+This file defines how the typeScript compiler should process the code in our add-on.

 You can inspect the tsconfig.json file in the volto-teaser-tutorial package.

 The basic ones are self explanatory.
-Note that we have path mapping inside `compilerOptions` for all the packages that this addon depends on.
+Note that we have path mapping inside `compilerOptions` for all the packages that this add-on depends on.

 ```js
 {